-Standard on Pest Management: The activities are not expected to trigger the Standard on Pest Management as the proposed activities do not include the promotion or usage of pesticides but will aim to reduce the amount of fertilizers and pesticides used through strengthening of farmer capacity on the proper use of chemicals and fertilizers (e.g. integrated pest management and good agriculture practice).

-Standard on Cultural Resources: This Standard is not triggered as the project is highly unlikely to have an impact on cultural resources.
-However, chance find procedures will be included in Project as is standard practice.
+Pest Management No The activities are not expected to trigger the Standard on Pest Management as the proposed activities do not include the promotion or usage of pesticides but will aim to reduce the amount of fertilizers and pesticides used through strengthening of farmer capacity on the proper use of chemicals and fertilizers (e.g. integrated pest management and good agriculture practice).
+Cultural Resources No This Standard is not triggered as the project is highly unlikely to have an impact on cultural resources.
+However, chance find procedures are included in Project as is standard practice.